lianhub/day/README.md

 <<<<<<< HEAD
 my Redaktilo allows you to find, insert, replace and remove lines using an
 =======
-jerry-Redaktilo allows you to find, insert, replace and remove lines using an
+jerery-Redaktilo allows you to find, insert, replace and remove lines using an
 >>>>>>> 4eeadcd66df472c4e936aa7301a8e8a5efa50906
 editor-like object.